Remote Jobs With Better Long-Term Career Odds

 - Work rewards judgment, communication, or domain expertise

-- Build one proof-of-work asset: a portfolio sample, documented workflow, mini project, or certification that maps to the role.
+- Build one proof-of-work asset tied to the role.

-- Target employers that already operate distributed teams instead of trying to force a non-remote role into remote work.
+- Target employers that already operate distributed teams.

 Compare your current job to remote alternatives